ovsienkobohdan/ovsienkobohdan/README.md

 <p align='center'>

 </p>
-<div size='20px'> My name is Ovsienko Bohdan.
-Thank You for taking the time to view my GitHub Profile.
+<div size='20px'> Thank You for taking the time to view my GitHub Profile.
 </div>

 <h2> About Me </h2>